svin24/svin24.github.io/content/blog/Open-source-is-defined-by-the-OSD.md

 success independently of the open source movement.
 Perhaps someday your alternative model will supplant open source!
 I wish you the best of luck in this endeavour.

+*A previous version of this blog post announced that I had submitted my candidacy for the OSI board.
+Due to unforseen circumstances, I will be postponing my candidacy until the next election.
+I apologise for the confusion.*